Kaaaron/AnimationMetadataKickstart/README.md

 Really it is meant as a generic starting point to get you started and provide some generic but useful functionality that I think might be applicable if you are willing to integrate AnimMetaData into your workflow.

+# Versions and Platforms
+## Engine Version
 Created and tested with UE5.4, but likely works with close other versions just as well.

+## Platforms
+By default only Win64 is whitelisted.
+This is purely for my convenience.
+The code does not really contain anything special though, so I would expect it to work on other platforms as well.